SacleuxBenoit/TeamMatching/README.md

 First of all, what is __TeamMatching__? it's very simple, __TeamMatching__ is an end of training project (which will not be carried at term) which aims to *learn how to work as a team* as well as *develop, with greater autonomy our technical skills*.

+## The main idea of the project

+At the very beginning of this adventure you should know that it was a question of developing a system that can connect player and guilds for a single game on a *web plateform* then a *mobile application* .
+However, this idea having been implemented in game itself, so we decided to included several games in our project and not to develop the mobile application.